 7.5.1.1 When the respirator is not in use, it must be stored in a clean, dry area.
-Hang the respirator by the handle.
+Hang the respirator by the strap provided on the top.
 Do not tuck the cape inside the helmet.
 Let the cape hang loose to allow air to circulate, to dry condensation from the cape and from inside the helmet.